rajdeep-sandhu/marimo-examples/README.md

 # Marimo Form Validation using Pydantic (Example/Tutorial)

 - This demonstrates validating a pydantic form using a validation callback which validates the data against a Pydantic model.
+- At the time of writing, (Sep 2025), there seem to be no tutorials or documentation on using Pydantic with a ui element validation callback.

 ## Installation